BlueAndi/RadonUlzer/doc/architecture/SENSORFUSION.md

   * Position in X calculated by Odometry (in mm)
   * Position in Y calculated by Odometry (in mm)
 * Endianess: Big endian

+### Tx channel "END_LINE"
+This channel is used to send a flag to signal that a new End Line has been detected.
+This is used for testing purposes.
+The only content that is sent is a boolean variable with the value true.

 # SW Architecture
 The following part contains the specific details of the SensorFusion application.